-- The siren, no doubt about it.
-Three blond, female duck heads sharing a purple, limb-less, flabby body?
+- The Sirens, no doubt about it.
+Three blond female duck heads sharing a purple, limb-less, flabby body?
 Check.
 Said heads creepily groaning in unison?
 Check.
 Glowing Eyes of Doom?
 Check!
 Said flabby body revealing a demented, hideous, deformed, monstrous, enormous face?
 Oh so very, very much.

-- Scrooge's Gold Fever — not in a scream-out-loud fashion, but in a subtler, quietly unsettling one.
-Scrooge's mania for anything valuable is often just accepted casually or played for laughs, but the events from the dragon's big entrance to the climactic Friend or Idol Decision ultimately play it dead seriously and draw attention to what severe consequences it could have if he ever failed to control it.
+- Scrooge's Gold Fever — not in a scream-out-loud fashion but in a subtler, quietly unsettling one.
+Scrooge's mania for anything valuable is often just accepted casually or Played for Laughs, but the events from the dragon's big entrance to the climactic Friend or Idol Decision ultimately play it deadly seriously and draw attention to what severe consequences it could have if he ever failed to control it.

 - The leprechauns dragging the Ducks across the floor to throw them into a pit full of hissing serpents.